GyorgyFerenc/MadLibrary/README.md

 3. It creates an empty graph.

 __Parameters__:
-- std::vector<VertexType> Vertecies: the indexes of vertices.
+- std::vector<VertexType> Vertecies: The indexes of vertices.
-- std::vector<VertexData> VertexDatas: the data to assign to the vertices.
+- std::vector<VertexData> VertexDatas: The data to assign to the vertices.

 __Return Value__:
     There is no return value.